Health Law, Ethics & Human Rights

 • SPH LW 830: Health Insurance and the Affordable Care Act

-Graduate Prerequisites: (SPHPH719 OR SPHLW719) or instructor permission. - This seminar offers an in-depth examination of the pivotal role of public and private insurance in US health policy.
+policy.
 Health insurance pays for almost all health care in the US, strongly influencing (often dictating) who gets what care and on what terms.
 The class explores how the Affordable Care Act affects the design, operation, and regulation of health benefit plans, including Medicare, Medicaid, employer-sponsored group plans, and commercial insurance.
-Investigating contemporary regulations, students learn fundamentals of insurance, where reforms do and do not alter such fundamentals, and whether reforms affect larger principles of law.
-Topics include state and federal regulation; ERISA plan requirements; ERISA preemption of certain state laws; accepting, managing and shifting financial risk; designing health insurance exchanges; contracting with providers, Accountable Care Organizations, employers, and individuals; designing and administering plans; defining benefits, including Essential Health Benefits; appeals and remedies; and state adaptations of health insurance exchanges, subsidy wrap-arounds, risk corridors, and Medicaid expansions.
+Investigating contemporary regulations, students learn fundamentals of insurance, where reforms do and do not alter such fundamentals, and how reforms affect larger principles of law and public health.

 • SPH LW 840: Health Law, Bioethics, and Human Rights

-Graduate Prerequisites: SPH PH719 or consent of instructor. - Health law, bioethics, and human rights converge within the field of public health at the national and international levels.
-This seminar explores the theoretical meaning of this convergence, engages the sources of authority for human rights, and uses case studies to examine how public health advocates can be effective in the realms of social justice and equity.
-Examples include the U.S. legal and various international standards creating a "right to health;" economic rights and the importance of money in health care; reproductive rights and technologies; standards for medical research and informed consent; and framing the end of life as a public health or a human rights issue.
+Graduate Prerequisites: SPH PH719 or consent of instructor. - Health law, bioethics, and human rights converge within the field of public health at the national and global levels.
+This seminar explores the theoretical meaning of this convergence, engages the sources of authority for human rights, law and ethics and uses case studies to examine tools that can make public health professionals more effective in the realms of social justice and equity.
+Examples include the U.S. laws as well as international standards creating a "right to health;" economic, political and civil rights and their relation to health and health care; reproductive rights and technologies; standards for medical research and informed consent; environmental justice; and framing the end of life as a public health or a human rights issue.
+This course is taught at BUSPH.

 • SPH LW 850: Public Health Law